- Using the drawing functions

 dBorder([<Image>, ] <Borders> [, <Border style> [, <Background style>]])

 <Image>: Optional control name or optional Image variable Image to use.
-The image can correspond to: - the name of an Image control.
+This image can correspond to: - the name of an Image control.

 - the name of a variable of type Image.